-- Deadline area: click the "Add" button to add a deadline: - Condition:
+- Add button: click to add a new Hook to the Activity. - Edit button: click to modify the selected Hook. - Delete button: click to delete the selected Hook. - Deadline area: click the "Add" button to add a deadline: - Condition:

-Time (relative time in days and hours): the deadline is set at the end of the elapsed time (from the Activity starting time) entered.
+Time (relative time in days, hours, minutes and seconds): the deadline is set at the end of the elapsed time (from the Activity starting time) entered.